pactsafe/pactsafe-ios-sdk/README.md

 ```

 ### Using the PSAcceptanceViewController
-You can optionally choose to utilize the `PSAcceptanceViewController` in order to conveniently present to your users which contracts had major changes, what the changes were (if change summary is provided within PactSafe), and an opportunity to accept them.
+You can optionally choose to utilize the `PSAcceptanceViewController` in order to conveniently present to your users which contracts had major changes, what the changes were (if change summary is provided within Ironclad Clickwrap), and an opportunity to accept them.

 #### What it Looks Like
 We provide a simple implementation that can be easily customized to incorporate your brand styling.
 More on styling later in the documentation.